wso2/docs-is/en/docs/deploy/security/configure-transport-level-security.md

     If you wish to remove `TLSv1` or `TLSv1.1`, you can do so by removing them as values from the `protocols` property.

+    !!! note
+        If your IS version uses JDK-11, you can use TLSv1.3, in such case you can add the following configuration to the `deployment.toml` file.

+        ```
+        [transport.https.sslHostConfig.properties]
+        protocols="TLSv1, TLSv1.1, TLSv1.2, TLSv1.3"
+        ```

 2. Restart the server.